List of Playboy Playmates of 1962: April

-Roberta Lane (born March 14, 1943) is an American model.
+Roberta Mary Lane (born March 14, 1943) is an American model.
 She was Playboy magazine's Playmate of the Month for its April 1962 issue.

 Her centerfold was photographed by Frank Eck.

+Bobbie married Nadim Sawalha in 1961, a Jordanian-British actor.
+They are the parents of actresses Nadia Sawalha, Julia Sawalha and Dina Sawalha.
+He appeared in two Bond films, The Spy Who Loved Me (1977) and The Living Daylights (1987).

 May

 Marya Carter (born Zella Maria Grajeda; May 12, 1942) is an American model and actress.
 She was Playboy magazine's Playmate of the month for its May 1962 issue.
 Her centerfold was photographed by Paul Morton Smith.

 During the 1960s and 70s, Carter pursued an acting career, mostly appearing in B-movies and guest roles on television.
-She was married to Steve Ihnat, a character actor; they had two children.
-Ihnat died in 1972 of a heart attack.
+She was married to Steve Ihnat, a character actor; they had a son, Stefan.
+Ihnat died in 1972 of a heart attack on Marya's 30th birthday.

+Marya was subsequently married to Peter Marshall (entertainer), a game show host.

 June

 Merissa Mathes (born Marrisa Mathes; January 26, 1940) is an American actress and model.
 She was Playboy magazine's Playmate of the Month for its June 1962 issue.
 Her centerfold was photographed by Glenn Otto.

 During the early to mid-1960s, she pursued an acting career, appearing in B-movies and series television.
 She appeared in Bernard McEveety's 1966 Ride Beyond Vengeance.
 She also had a small role the next year in Martin Scorsese's film directing debut, Who's That Knocking at My Door.